Morgan243/rvasec2025llm4h/README.md

 ### llama-cpp-python function calling - Functionary Example
-I still find tool use with llama-cpp-python to be a bit buggy.
 This configuration with functionary worked the most reliably for me - taken directly from llama.cpp examples.
 ```python
 tools = [